Necrotizing Enterocolitis in the Newborn

 How is NEC treated?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
-NEC may quickly get worse and require surgery.
-So care of NEC requires a team that includes pediatric surgeons.
+NEC may quickly get worse and need surgery.
+So care of NEC needs a team that includes pediatric surgeons.
 If your baby is at a hospital that doesn't have pediatric surgeons, they must be transferred right away to one that does.
 In the U.S., this means a hospital with a level 4 NICU or neonatal intensive care unit.

 Initial treatment may include:

 Running a tube from your child’s nose to their stomach (nasogastric or NG tube).
 This is done to keep your child’s stomach empty.

 Giving your baby IV (intravenous) fluids and nutrition

 Taking X-rays to check how the condition is progressing

 Giving extra oxygen or using a breathing machine.
 This is done if your child’s belly is so swollen that it interferes with breathing.

 Isolating your baby.
 This is done to keep any infection from spreading.

 If your baby has severe NEC, they may need: